 People buy into certain lifestyles, and perfect summer living is one of them.
 Everyone wants to see how they could enjoy long summer’s days at home, so help them do just that!
 If you’ve got French doors leading out to the garden, make a feature of them – frame them with stylish curtains and make sure they’re sparkling clean.

-And turn your garden or yard into the ultimate summertime oasis with colourful garden furniture, a barbeque, outdoor fairy lights and funky potted plants.
+And turn your garden or yard into the ultimate summertime oasis with colourful garden furniture, a barbecue, outdoor fairy lights and funky potted plants.
 Buyers will be able to imagine themselves enjoying the space and be more inclined to buy.

 6/ Declutter and clean